apache/apisix-website/blog/en/blog/2022/08/17/backend-for-frontend-demo.md

 - Apache APISIX
 - System architecture
 - Mciroservices
-description: This article describes a demo code to implement the Backend-For-Frontend pattern.
+description: The Backend-For-Frontend pattern describes how to return different data for each client in a microservices architecture.
+This article goes through the code required to implement the different possible implementations.
 tags: [Case Studies]
 ---